-Residents will spend half of their residency experience in patient care-with year 1 at an established pharmacy practice site at a federally qualified health center, Progressive Community Health Center (PCHC), and year 2 developing and advancing ambulatory care services in an underserved site.
-PCHC pharmacists (currently 1.0 FTE) support the primary care providers in managing patients with a variety of chronic diseases and are a resource to the providers on medication questions and other patient consultations.
-Residents will spend 25% of their time in a variety of teaching roles at CUWSOP, a Christian School of Pharmacy in suburban Milwaukee.
-The remaining 25% will be allocated to academic development including completion of a Master's in Education with emphasis on teaching and learning.
+Residents will spend half of their residency experience in patient care at an established pharmacy practice site at a federally qualified health center, Progressive Community Health Center (PCHC).
+PCHC pharmacists (currently 1.4 FTE) support the primary care providers in managing patients with a variety of chronic diseases and are a resource to the providers on medication questions and other patient consultations.
+Residents will spend 30% of their time in a variety of teaching roles at CUWSOP, a Christian School of Pharmacy in suburban Milwaukee.
+The remaining 20% will be allocated to academic development including completion of a Master's in Education degree.
 The graduate will be prepared for success in pharmacy practice faculty positions as well as a non-academic ambulatory care practice positions.